sveltejs/kit/documentation/docs/03-loading.md

 To cause pages to be cached, return a `number` describing the page's max age in seconds.
 The resulting cache header will include `private` if user data was involved in rendering the page (either via `session`, or because a credentialed `fetch` was made in a `load` function), but otherwise will include `public` so that it can be cached by CDNs.

-This only applies to page components, _not_ layout components.
+This only applies to pages, _not_ layouts.

 #### props